webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Hunts.md

 ---
 aliases:
-  - Hunts
+- "Hunts"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Hunts
-collection: Foci
-kind: Compendium
 ---

 ## Hunts
 You are a stalking hunter who excels at bringing down your selected quarry.